All wood and charcoal fires are prohibited until further notice.

 Sudden Oak Death

 In particular, do not bring oak, fir, redwood, madrone, tanoak, or other species that are susceptible to Phytophthora ramorum unless they are certified to be free of this fungus that causes Sudden Oak Death.
-Download the most up-to-date list of plant species that are susceptible to Sudden Oak Death infestation (173 KB PD).
+You can find a list of plants that either are hosts for or are associated with Phytophthora ramorum at APHIS List of Regulated Hosts and Plants Proven or Associated with Phytophthora ramorum (173 KB PD) or in paragraph (d) or (e) of Code of Federal Regulations Title 7, Ch.
+3, Part 301, Subpart X—Phytophthora Ramorum, Sec.
+92-2.
 To limit the spread of Phytophthora ramorum, please do not transport wood from these species.
 Visit the California Oak Mortality Task Force's and the Animal and Plant Health Inspection Service's websites for more information.

 The fire may not be more than 0.9 meters (36 inches) in diameter.